Article updated 17 November 2021

 - Emmer Green Surgery: running on-site booster clinics for its own patients

-- Watlington House, South Street: booster vaccine hub for patients at Long Barn Lane, London Street and South Reading surgeries
+- Watlington House, South Street: joint vaccine hub for patients at Long Barn Lane, London Street and South Reading surgeries

 - Circuit Lane Surgery: Running a joint booster clinic for patients of Circuit Lane, Western Elms and The Potteries surgeries

-- Tilehurst Village Surgery: booster vaccine hub for patients of Tilehurst Village and Chancellor House Surgery, Grovelands Medical Centre and Westwood Road Health Centre
+- Tilehurst Village Surgery: joint vaccine hub for patients of Tilehurst Village and Chancellor House Surgery, Grovelands Medical Centre and Westwood Road Health Centre

-- University Health Centre: running joint clinic for patients at University and Whitley Villa surgeries
+- University Health Centre: running joint clinic for patients at University Health Centre and Whitley Villa surgeries

 - Boots in Broad Street